-- Subsistence Costs: Reimbursable amounts for meals must in accordance with the travel policies and procedures of the local agency.
+- Meal Costs – Reimbursable amounts for meals must be in accordance with the travel policies and procedures of the local agency.

 - Lodging Costs – Shall be reimbursable at the conference rate.

-- Registration Fees: A $325.00 conference registration fee will be charged for each attendee.
-Fee to be paid prior conference date.
+- Registration Fees – A $325.00 conference registration fee will be charged for each attendee.
+Fee to be paid prior to conference date.